arnoldclark/front-end-mob-programming/WhoAreWeLookingFor.md

 Having said that, here are some of the things we consider to be important when we're assessing a candidate's ability:

-- Does the code show a solid understanding of the fundamentals of JavaScript and React?
+- Does the code show a solid understanding of the fundamentals of programming?

-- Are the application's components structured in a logical manner?
+- Is the application's code structured in a logical manner?

-- Is there a separation between business logic and presentation?

-- Is the code easy to test?
+- Would the code be easy to test?

 - Is the code properly formatted and easy to read?